Adelost/javascript-serialization-benchmark/README.md

 * Protocol Buffer (`protobufjs`, `pbf`, `google-protobuf`, `protons`): `google-protobuf` is Google's official release, but `protobufjs` is by far more popular library.
 To further compare against `protobufjs`, a third library called `protons` is included.
 * BSON (`bson`): BSON stands for Binary JSON and is popularized by its use in MongoDB.
 * Avro (`avsc`, `avro-js`): `avsc` seems to be the most popular Avro library. `avro-js` appears to be an offical release by the Apache Foundation but this was excluded from the result section as it seems to be based on a older version on `avsc`, and both libraries yielded very similar benchmark results with a slight advantage to `avsc`.
-* JS-Binary (`js-binary`): `js-binary` is the most obscure library (judging by weekly downloads) and it also uses a custom binary format that could make interoperability with other programming languages difficult, but this could also make it a good choice due to it being designed with JavaScript in mind.
+* JSBinary (`js-binary`): `js-binary` is the most obscure library (judging by weekly downloads) and it also uses a custom binary format that could make interoperability with other programming languages difficult, but this could also make it a good choice due to it being designed with JavaScript in mind.

 ## Benchmark